swup/swup/readme.md

 ```

 ### Disable IE
 While swup itself should run without problem in IE Edge (or other IE with help of some polyfills), I have ran into multiple problems on IE (including Edge), related to updating browser history, replacing large parts of page with javascript or performance of animation on large elements.
 That's why swup allows to simply disable the whole thing in all IE browsers with `disableIE` option.
-IE is enabled by default.
+Swup is enabled in IE by default.
 ```javasrripts
 disableIE: false
 ```

 ### Debug Mode
 Debug mode is very useful for integrating swup into your site.
 When enabled, swup displays emitted events (see events section) in console, as well as contents of the cache when changed.
-Options defaults to false.
+Option defaults to false.
 ```javasrripts
 debugMode: false
 ```